-Even routine treatments and common procedures (e.g. X-rays) may be temporarily unavailable.
-Smaller regional centres have health clinics and remote centres only have first aid posts.
+Even some treatments and procedures, including X-rays, may be temporarily unavailable.
+Smaller regional centers have health clinics and remote centers only have first aid posts.

 Doctors and hospitals often expect immediate cash payment for medical services.